Frequently Asked Questions: This page contains answers to common questions

 You are expected to read each chapter BEFORE the lecture on the chapter is given.

 I call on students during class to assess whether they have read the assigned material.

 If you are having trouble with understanding the text, consider

-using other resources on the website such as the Power Point presentations for
+using other resources offered by the publisher such as the Power Point presentations for

-each chapter and the Chapter Outlines on this website, or the Accounting Tutorials (see Links on
+each chapter or the Accounting Tutorials (see Links on

 However, the best way of understanding the material you have read is to come to